How to get your music on Spotify playlists

 Most Spotify playlist curators will be much more inclined to include you in their playlists if your artist profile is verified.
 To do this, you’ll need to have at least 250 followers.
-Once you’ve reached this total, you can complete a Spotify Verification Request form in order to get verified.
+Once you’ve reached 250, you can complete a Spotify Verification Request form to get your profile verified.
 You’ll find this form here.

 Get as many followers as possible

 While 250 followers is the bare minimum you’ll need to get your artist profile verified, the more you have, the more likely it is that Spotify playlist curators will take you seriously.
-Make sure all of your friends, family and fans are following you on Spotify, share you tracks across social media and promote your Spotify account wherever possible to increase your followers.
+Make sure all of your friends, family and fans are following you on Spotify, share your tracks across social media and promote your Spotify account wherever and whenever possible to build up your followers.

 Maintain a professional online presence

 When you’re trying to get your music onto a Spotify playlist, it’s likely the playlist curator will look into your background a little more with a quick Google search.
 To make a good first impression, it’s important to make sure your online presence looks as professional as possible.
 That includes updating your website, social media accounts and any artist bios across the web.